kemayo/davidlynch.org/_posts/2008-01-09-how-to-generate-pdfs-from-xml-using-apache-fop-in-ruby-on-rails.markdown

 - ruby
 - rails
 ---
 The title is a bit of a mouthful.
 Sorry.

-Before we begin, I present the caveat that this code should <strong>not</strong> be used on a production system.
+Before we begin, I present the caveat that this code should **not** be used on a production system.
 It launches a java runtime for every single request, which would cripple you.
-This would need (a) output caching, and (b) some sort of persistent <a href="http://xmlgraphics.apache.org/fop/">FOP</a> server process before it could be considered usable.
+This would need (a) output caching, and (b) some sort of persistent [FOP](http://xmlgraphics.apache.org/fop/) server process before it could be considered usable.

 But if you just need to generate PDFs on an intranet app, say, then this could be handy.

 Step 1: Put FOP somewhere it can be found.
 Specifically, its "build" and "lib" folders.
 I created a "fop" directory in my project, and stuck everything in there.
 (I don't promise that this is ideologically sound -- I'm new to the whole Rails thing.)

-Step 2: Add <code>Mime::Type.register "application/pdf", :pdf</code> to <code>config/initializers/mime_types.rb</code> (this gleaned from <a href="http://nubyonrails.com/articles/2006/12/18/dynamic-graphics-with-rails-1-2">Dynamic Graphics with Rails 1.2</a>).
+Step 2: Add `Mime::Type.register "application/pdf", :pdf` to `config/initializers/mime_types.rb` (this gleaned from [Dynamic Graphics with Rails 1.2](http://nubyonrails.com/articles/2006/12/18/dynamic-graphics-with-rails-1-2)).

 Step 3: Use a controller action something like this:
+{% highlight ruby %}
-<pre class="prettyprint"><code># GET /documents/1
+# GET /documents/1
 # GET /documents/1.xml
 # GET /documents/1.pdf
 def show